Assistant Professor of English & Comparative Literary Studies

 Fax: (847) 467-1545

 Harris Feinsod (A.B., Brown, Ph.D., Stanford) teaches 20th and 21st century U.S. and Latin American literature and culture.
-His research focuses on comparative poetics and the history of poetry in English and Spanish, modernism and the historical avant-gardes in Europe and the Americas, transnational literary studies (especially hemispheric literary and cultural relations), and the relation between postmodernism and the inter-ethnic cultures of the U.S. "new west."
-He is a former Geballe Fellow at the Stanford Humanities Center, and he was a College Fellow at Northwestern in 2011-12 and a Mellon Fellow at the Harry Ransom Center in summer, 2012.
-His writing has appeared in Telos, Chicago Review, and the 4th edition of the Princeton Encyclopedia of Poetry and Poetics (2012), for which he served as an assistant editor.
-He also contributes to Arcade: Literature, Humanities and the World.
+His research focuses on comparative poetics and the history of poetry in English and Spanish, modernism and the historical avant-gardes in Europe and the Americas, transnational literary studies (especially hemispheric literary and cultural relations), oceanic studies, and the inter-ethnic and postmodern cultures of the U.S. "new west.”
+Formerly, he was Geballe Fellow at the Stanford Humanities Center (2010-11), College Fellow at Northwestern (2011-12), and Mellon Fellow at the Harry Ransom Center (summer, 2012).
+His writing appears or is forthcoming in American Quarterly, Arcade: Literature, Humanities and the World, Chicago Review, Telos, and the 4th edition of the Princeton Encyclopedia of Poetry and Poetics (2012), for which he served as an assistant editor.